hunvreus/reallysimpledocs/docs/index.md

 ## Why ReallySimpleDocs?

-There are plenty of existing templates: Mintlify, Fumadocs, Docusaurus, MkDocs...
+There are plenty of existing solutions to create documentation websites: Mintlify, Fumadocs, Docusaurus, MkDocs...
 So why create another one?

 I wanted something that was fast, modern, simple, and good-looking.
 In particular, I did not want any React.